MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Hardware/ArmFAQ.md

 # Getting Started with Windows IoT Enterprise for Arm64

-This article will help you leverage the strength of Windows on low power, low cost devices with Windows IoT Enterprise for Arm64.
+This article helps you use the strength of Windows on low power, low cost devices with Windows IoT Enterprise for Arm64.

 ## What is Windows IoT Enterprise on Arm?